 There is often litigation between competing companies relying on their respective technologies based on allegations of infringement or other violations of intellectual property rights.
 Our future success depends, in part, on not infringing the intellectual property rights of others.
 We may be unaware of the intellectual property rights of others that may cover some or all of our technology.
 Any such claims or litigation could cause us to incur significant expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, prevent us from offering some portion of our products, or require that we comply with other unfavorable terms.
 We may also be obliged to indemnify our customers or channel partners in connection with any such litigation and to obtain licenses or modify our products, which could further exhaust our resources.
 Patent infringement, trademark infringement, trade secret misappropriation and other intellectual property claims and proceedings brought against us, whether successful or not, could harm our brand, business, results of operations and financial condition.
-Litigation is inherently uncertain, and any judgment or injunctive relief entered against us, or any adverse settlement could negatively affect our business, results of operations and financial condition.
-In addition, litigation can involve significant management time and attention and be expensive, regardless of the outcome.
+Litigation is inherently uncertain, and any judgment or injunctive significant management time and attention and be expensive, regardless of the outcome.
 During the course of litigation, there may be announcements of the results of hearings and motions, and other interim developments related to the litigation.
 If securities analysts or investors regard these announcements as negative, the trading price of our ordinary shares may decline.